 As you make your way back down the country you’ll pass the Matakohe Kauri Museum with extensive displays on the region’s logging, farming and social history.
 Continuing on, go through Warkworth and the bohemian settlement of Puhoi before crossing the harbour bridge to arrive in Auckland city.

-Each of the suites are styled for comfort and feature panoramic views of the lake and volcano.
-Bringing the outdoors in, you are invited unwind and soak up the peace and quiet of this tranquil setting.
+Each of the suites is styled for comfort and features panoramic views of the lake and volcano.
+Bringing the outdoors in, you are invited to unwind and soak up the peace and quiet of this tranquil setting.

 Your accommodation: Solitaire Lodge